 7. BARE LEGS AREN'T ENTIRELY OFF THE AGENDA

 Style Notes: Just because it’s winter doesn’t mean you still can’t have bare legs well into the season.
-Ensure the rest of your look features classic winter staples, such as a wool coat, a chunky knit, and boots, and you’ll be surprised at how your overall body temperature equals out.
+Ensure the rest of your look features classic winter staples, such as a shearling coat, a turtleneck knit, and loafers and you’ll be surprised at how your overall body temperature equals out.

 8. NEITHER ARE MINIDRESSES